 Blended Malt Scotch - A blend of single malts, but from different distilleries.
 This was once also referred to as a vatted malt or pure malt.

 Single Grain Scotch - Made from primarily wheat and sometimes corn, all in one distillery, like single malt scotch.
-Mostly used for blended scotch, as mentioned above.
+Mostly used for blended scotch.

 Blended Grain Scotch - A blend of single grain scotches, but from different distilleries, like a blended malt.